tmacwill/kata/README.md

       port: 5432
       user: YOUR_DATABASE_USER

-To manage your schema, it's recommended to create a top-level directory called `schema` to house your migrations.
-Migrations should be written as plain SQL files.
-So that migrations can be applied in the right order, filenames should start with a number.
-For example, you might choose `1-foo.sql` and `2-bar.sql`, or you might prefix migrations with the current timestamp.

-You can apply all migrations in the `schema` directory after the `n`th index with `kata.schema.apply(schema, n)`.
-If you want to wipe out your database and recreate it from scratch, then you can use `kata.schema.reset(schema)`.
-Here's an example of a script that resets your database:

-    #!/usr/bin/env python

-    import os
-    import sys

-    app = os.path.dirname(os.path.realpath(__file__)) + '/..'
-    sys.path.append(app)

-    import kata.config
-    import kata.schema

-    config_path = os.environ.get('CONFIG', app + '/config/dev.yaml')
-    kata.config.initialize(config_path, bare=True)
-    kata.schema.reset('%s/schema' % app)
+To manage the database schema, you can specify tables in YAML files.
+It's recommended to create a top-level directory called `schema`, then to create a separate YAML file for each of your tables.
+Here's an example for a table called `foo`:

+    foo:
+        columns:
+            id:
+                type: 'bigserial'
+                nullable: false
+                primary_key: true
+            bar:
+                type: 'integer'
+                nullable: false
+            baz:
+                type: 'character varying'
+                length: 255
+        indexes:
+            qux:
+                columns: ['bar', 'baz']
+                unique: true

+You can use `kata.schema.apply` to generate SQL statements to migrate the current state of the database to the format specified in your schema files.
+By default, kata will simply print SQL statements without running anything, but if you pass `execute=True` as a kwarg, then kata will run the statements as well.
+You can also use `kata.schema.reset` to blow away your existing database and re-create the schema from scratch.

-kata comes with a lightweight ORM.
+kata also comes with a lightweight ORM.
 Each table should have a corresponding `kata.db.Object` class.
 We recommend putting them in a directory called `model`, but you can do whatever you want.
 The class for a table called `foo` would look like this:

     class Foo(kata.db.Object):
         __table__ = 'foo'